Percival David Foundation of Chinese Art: History

 Percival David started collecting Chinese art some time around 1913, and he continued to do so until his death in 1964.
 He first visited China in 1923, and there he gained an appreciation of Chinese ceramics.
 In 1925 he helped finance and mount an exhibition of many of the best items of the imperial collection in the Forbidden City in Beijing.
 In 1927, he acquired some items that were originally from the Forbidden City when they came onto the market.
 Many of these items were sold off by members of the Imperial Household Department during the late Qing dynasty, and Empress Dowager Cixi allegedly used these items as collateral for loans from the Yuin Yeh Bank in 1901.
 David managed to buy some forty pieces one way or the other and export them to the United Kingdom.
 In 1930, he again returned to China and helped with various exhibitions and produced a series of catalogues of the pieces.
 However, much of the acquisition history of David's collection was unrecorded, but he may have acquired many of the items through various dealers, auctions and other collectors.
 The Yuan dynasty 'David Vases' in the collection were acquired from two separate sources.
-Many pieces were likely once owned by the Qing dynasty emperors, and several pieces have inscriptions added by the orders of the Qianlong Emperor (1736–95).
+Many pieces were likely once owned by the Qing dynasty emperors, and several pieces have inscriptions added on the orders of the Qianlong Emperor (1736–95).
 The pieces assembled by Percival David form the most important single collection of Chinese ceramics outside of China and Taiwan.

 In 1931, David's collection was displayed in the Dorchester Hotel in London.
 It remained there until it was evacuated to the countryside during World War II.
 David also created a Chair in Chinese Art and Architecture at the Courtauld Institute of Art, which is part of the University of London.
 Towards the end of his life, he was determined to keep the collection together, and to this end entered negotiations with the University of London.
 An agreement was reached to keep the collection and the library together in a foundation attached to SOAS.

 The chair that David had created was also moved to SOAS.
 Previous holders of the chair, called the Percival David Professor of Chinese and East Asian Art, include William Watson, Roderick Whitfield and Craig Clunas.
-The current incumbent is Shane McCausland.
-The collection was opened to the public on 10 June 1952 in a house in Gordon Square, Bloomsbury.
+The incumbent in 2015 was Shane McCausland.
+The collection was opened to the public on 10 June 1952 in a house at 53 Gordon Square, Bloomsbury.

-The Foundation has lent many of its pieces to other countries.
+The foundation has lent many of its pieces to other countries.
 It lent many items of Yuan dynasty porcelain to Venice's 700th-anniversary celebration of Marco Polo's expedition.
 It has also sent other items to places as far away as Japan and the United States.

-The Library collection was a working library, open to researchers from around the world.
+The library collection was a working library, open to researchers from around the world, and is now accessible through SOAS.